Criminal Defence

 R v Head

-Private instruction regarding child sexual abuse by grandfather on 9-year old grandchild.
+Private instruction regarding child sexual abuse by a grandfather against his nine-year-old grandchild.

 R v Ashford

 Historic multiple rape and other sexual offences committed against a child over the course of a year by a male in early adolescence.
-Defendant intermediary granted due to ADHD-related issues
+An intermediary was granted for the defendant due to ADHD-related issues.

 R v Musa and another